 Ricardo Baeza-Yates (Northeastern University, USA)

-Ricardo Baeza-Yates is Research Professor at the Institute for Experiential AI of Northeastern University.
+Ricardo Baeza-Yates is the Director of Research at the Institute for Experiential AI of Northeastern University.
 He is also a part-time professor at Universitat Pompeu Fabra in Barcelona and Universidad de Chile in Santiago.
 Before, he was CTO at NTENT from 2016 to 2020 and VP of Research at Yahoo Labs, first based in Barcelona, Spain, and later in Sunnyvale, California, from 2006 to 2016.
 He is co-author of the best-seller Modern Information Retrieval textbook published by Addison-Wesley in 1999 and 2011 (2nd ed), that won the ASIST 2012 Book of the Year award.
 From 2002 to 2004 he was elected to the Board of Governors of the IEEE Computer Society and between 2012 and 2016 was elected to the ACM Council.
 Since 2010 is a founding member of the Chilean Academy of Engineering.
 In 2009 he was named ACM Fellow and in 2011 IEEE Fellow, among other awards and distinctions.
 He obtained a Ph.D. in CS from the University of Waterloo, Canada, and holds a BSE and a MEng in Electrical Engineering as well as a BSc and a MSc in Computer Science.
 His areas of expertise are web search and data mining, information retrieval, bias and ethics on AI, data science and algorithms in general.

 Contribution: The Attention Economy and the Impact of AI

 Clara Blume (Head of Open Austria Art + Tech Lab)